rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

 `dnf remove cronie-anacron`

-As you might expect, this removes `anacron` from the server and reverts to running tasks within the "dot" directories on a strict schedule.
-This is defined by this file: `/etc/cron.d/dailyjobs`, which has the following contents:
+As you might expect, this removes `anacron` from the server and reverts to running tasks within the "dot" directories on a strict schedule. `/etc/cron.d/dailyjobs` is the file that controls the schedule, which has the following contents:

 ```
 # Run the daily, weekly, and monthly jobs if cronie-anacron is not installed